What is Sales Efficiency And How to Improve it (Tips + Metrics)

 Indeed, this was a long read, but we've got a bit more before you depart.

 We talked about sales tools earlier, but we've barely mentioned our own sales tool!
-Propoze is a sales proposal software (with a free plan) that will help you get your proposals done quickly and easily.
+Propoze is a sales proposal software (with a free trial) that will help you get your proposals done quickly and easily.

 You can create your own proposal templates, set and edit your pricing units and services, and close deals with a single click from your prospect.

-The good thing is that we have a free plan if you're still a bit indecisive.
+The good thing is that we have a free trial if you're still a bit indecisive.
 So, give it a try and let us know what you think!
 We're continuously improving and adding new features, so let us know which feature you would like to see in the next version!

 And if you have any sales-related questions on calculating sales efficiency or improving it, please don't hesitate to contact us at support@propoze.app!